 Be careful when using popular search engines to find customer-support phone numbers.
 Why?
 Scammers run advertising or create websites that result in fraudulent search engine results, which can also lead to fake tech support phone numbers.
 Make sure you access norton.com by typing it directly into your browser.

 Where do I go for legitimate customer support?

 Navigate directly to the Norton or LifeLock member portal to seek tech support.
 You will never receive an unsolicited call from Norton Support to fix issues with your computer for money.
 When in doubt, type support.norton.com in your browser bar to get help.

 What if I've been a victim of a Norton email scam?

 If you have been tricked into clicking a suspicious link or opening a malicious file, you need to have your computer examined for malware.
 Once cybercriminals have remote access to your computer, the potential for identity theft and financial losses increase.
 If possible, use a separate device to locate a reputable source of technical support, as some malware will prevent you from browsing to a legitimate antivirus site.

-Norton analyses the scam emails you provide to help improve its product and services, and help keep you Cyber Safe.
+Norton analyzes the scam emails you provide to help improve its product and help keep you Cyber Safe.